Abelana Game Reserve

 Share experiences | Share memories | Share values

-Abelana Game Reserve is a 15,000ha (36,000 acre) Big Five game reserve adjacent to the Greater Kruger National Park and the Selati Game Reserve, close to the town of Phalaborwa in South Africa’s beautiful Lowveld – the country’s prime big game region.
+Abelana Game Reserve is a 15,000ha (36,000 acre) Big Five game reserve, in close proximity to the renowned Kruger National Park and the Selati Game Reserve, close to the town of Phalaborwa in South Africa’s beautiful Lowveld – the country’s prime big game region.

 We offer an authentic safari experience with a sensitive ecological touch, as well as luxury accommodation comprising two lodges to choose from, creating memorable transformative experiences for our guests.

 This stylish, newly rebuilt 20-room lodge offers spectacular views over the Selati River.
 The river is home to a plethora of wildlife such as hippo and crocodile and a variety of bird species.

 The small camp accommodates eight guests in five Meru-style tents.
 Located in an elevated position amid spectacular granite outcrops, the camp’s viewing deck overlooks a large watering hole for game viewing while relaxing and enjoying the beautiful scenery.

 Abelana Game Reserve offers guests the chance to enjoy a unique feeling of exclusivity while on safari while offering exceptional value for money.